zmlcc/k8s-the-docker-way/parameter/v1.11.0/apiserver.md

     Strategy for sending audit events.
 Blocking indicates sending events should block server responses.
 Batch causes the backend to buffer and write events asynchronously.
 Known modes are batch,blocking. (default "batch")

+- audit-webhook-truncate-enabled

+    Whether event and batch truncating is enabled.

+- audit-webhook-truncate-max-batch-size int

+    Maximum size of the batch sent to the underlying backend.
+Actual serialized size can be several hundreds of bytes greater.
+If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)

+- audit-webhook-truncate-max-event-size int

+    Maximum size of the audit event sent to the underlying backend.
+If the size of an event is greater than this number, first request and response are removed, andif this doesn't reduce the size enough, event is discarded. (default 102400)

+- audit-webhook-version string

+    API group and version used for serializing audit events written to webhook. (default "audit.k8s.io/v1beta1")

-### authentication
+### Authentication.Anonymous

 - anonymous-auth

     Enables anonymous requests to the secure port of the API server.
 Requests that are not rejected by another authentication method are treated as anonymous requests.
 Anonymous requests have a username of system:anonymous, and a group name of system:unauthenticated. (default true)

-- authentication-token-webhook-cache-ttl duration

-    The duration to cache responses from the webhook token authenticator. (default 2m0s)

-- authentication-token-webhook-config-file string

-    File with webhook configuration for token authentication in kubeconfig format.
-The API server will query the remote service to determine authentication for bearer tokens.
+### Authentication.BootstrapToken

-- basic-auth-file string
+- enable-bootstrap-token-auth

-    If set, the file that will be used to admit requests to the secure port of the API server via http basic authentication.
+    Enable to allow secrets of type 'bootstrap.kubernetes.io/token' in the 'kube-system' namespace to be used for TLS bootstrapping authentication.

+### Authentication.ClientCert

 - client-ca-file string

     If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.

-- enable-bootstrap-token-auth

-    Enable to allow secrets of type 'bootstrap.kubernetes.io/token' in the 'kube-system' namespace to be used for TLS bootstrapping authentication.
+### Authentication.OIDC

 - oidc-ca-file string